big-squid/react-microfe/README.md

 }
 ```

-To read environment variables inside of your code, use the `env` helper.
-This will first check the configuration specified by `importMicrofrontend`, followed by anything that was baked into `process.env` at build time.
+The env helper will first check the configuration specified by `importMicrofrontend`, followed by anything that was baked into `process.env` at build time.
 If no environment variable is found, this will fail loudly to help you catch configuration errors quickly in production.
 If you don't want it to fail loudly, or there is sensible default, you can pass a default value as a second parameter.

 ```jsx
 // In a microfrontend